UGlenda/COGS18/README.md

 ## About this Project

 The goal of this project is to implement C.R.U.D. operations (Create, Read, Update, Delete) using Python and Jupyter Notebook.
-The data that this project focuses on are of musical scores for the Kalimba; a handheld percussion instrument originating from Zimbabwe.
+The data that this project focuses on are of musical scores.
+It will be adapted after submission for other key tabs-- specifically, for the Kalimba; a handheld percussion instrument originating from Zimbabwe.

-The inspiration for this project comes from a personal need to manage a collection of music charts.
+The inspiration for this project comes from a personal need for managing a collection of music charts.
 The needs that this project addresses are as follows:

-- ** Curate a list of unique musical scores **:

-- ** Recording a relative 'Difficulty Level' attribute **:

-- ** Finding specific scores in the list **:
+- Tests with Imported Music Database Collection
+- Create, Read, Update, Delete music_list Features
+- Sort Feature (General Queries)
+- Song Randomizer
+- Ability to Delete All Info (to start over with an empty database)
+- CRUD.py, SongRandomizerClass.py

-## How to Run the Project
+### How to Run the Project

-- **  **:

-- **  **:

-- **  **:
+The project requires pandas and pytest.

-## Next Steps
+### Next Steps

-- ** Add a transcribing feature to simplify sheet music into letter and number notation for the kalimba. **
+- Add a transcribing feature to simplify sheet music into letter and number notation for the kalimba.